Esc

 MCPs: remote access to external systems

 Model Context Protocol (MCP) servers are the other half of the application layer.
 Where skills provide knowledge and workflows, MCPs provide connectivity.
-They give the agent access to external systems through a standardized client-server protocol.
+They give the agent access to external systems through a standardized client-server protocol using JSON-RPC 2.0.

 Each MCP server exposes three types of capabilities: